docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Class Name: `ListBox`

 A list box with zero or more items.
-Calls the [onChange](#control-event-onchange) callback if the item selection is changed by a script or the user, or if the object’s [notify()](#controlobj-notify) method is called.
+Calls the [onChange](#control-event-onchange) callback if the item selection is changed by a script or the user, or if the object's [notify()](#controlobj-notify) method is called.
 A double click on an item selects that item and calls the [onDoubleClick](#control-event-ondoubleclick) callback.